 If you’re interested in building an effective B2B content marketing strategy but you’re not quite sure where to get started, we can help.
-Below, we’ve created a guide to help you get started with your strategy as a B2B marketer and curate content that helps with lead generation, creating a loyal audience and building revenue.
+We’ve created a guide to help you get started and curate content that helps with lead generation, cultivating a loyal audience and building revenue.

 B2B Content Marketing: What Makes It Unique?

 Before you can get started with content marketing, it’s important to understand how it comes into play from a B2B perspective.

 B2B marketing derives from a strategy or content that is made specifically for a business.
 Typically, this refers to an organization that sells some type of product or service to other companies.
 In comparison, B2C marketing works for companies that are targeting individual consumers who are making purchases for themselves.

 Goals for B2B marketing vs B2C marketing differ greatly, as HubSpot explained in this example:

 - In B2B marketing, customers want ROI and expertise.
 When it comes to B2C content, customers want deals and entertainment.
 That means the latter needs to be more fun, and the former needs to be more educational and logical.